 Privacy

 PRAIRIE VIEW A&M UNIVERSITY will review the materials in an attempt to identify items that contain private information.
-Depending on the nature of the private information and the preferences of the Donor, private information will be destroyed according to best practices or stored separate from publicly accessible portions of the collection.
+Depending on the nature of the private information and the preferences of the Donor, private information will be destroyed or redacted according to best practices or stored separate from publicly accessible portions of the collection.
 Please indicate below your awareness of materials that may contain sensitive information (electronic or otherwise).

 ___ To the best of my knowledge, these materials do not contain sensitive information (electronic or otherwise).